Pylons/pyramid/docs/designdefense.rst

 wants to need to understand the minutiae of the mechanics of how a web framework does its thing.
-People want to deal in concepts that are closer to the domain they're working in: for example, web developers want to know about *users*, not *utilities*.  :mod:`pyramid` uses the ZCA as an implementation detail, not as a feature which is exposed to end users.
+People want to deal in concepts that are closer to the domain they're working in: for example, web developers want to know about *users*, not *utilities*.  :app:`Pyramid` uses the ZCA as an implementation detail, not as a feature which is exposed to end users.

-However, unlike application developers, *framework developers*, including people who want to override :mod:`pyramid` functionality via preordained framework plugpoints like traversal or view lookup *must* understand the ZCA registry API.
+However, unlike application developers, *framework developers*, including people who want to override :app:`Pyramid` functionality via preordained framework plugpoints like traversal or view lookup *must* understand the ZCA registry API.

-:mod:`pyramid` framework developers were so concerned about conceptual load issues of the ZCA registry API for framework developers that a `replacement registry implementation
+:app:`Pyramid` framework developers were so concerned about conceptual load issues of the ZCA registry API for framework developers that a `replacement registry implementation
 <http://svn.repoze.org/repoze.component/trunk>`_ named
 :mod:`repoze.component` was actually developed.
-Though this package has a registry implementation which is fully functional and well-tested, and its API is much nicer than the ZCA registry API, work on it was largely abandoned and it is not used in :mod:`pyramid`.
+Though this package has a registry implementation which is fully functional and well-tested, and its API is much nicer than the ZCA registry API, work on it was largely abandoned and it is not used in :app:`Pyramid`.
-We continued to use a ZCA registry within :mod:`pyramid` because it ultimately proved a better fit.
+We continued to use a ZCA registry within :app:`Pyramid` because it ultimately proved a better fit.

 .. note:: We continued using ZCA registry rather than disusing it in